sadhanaavasarala/learning-library/dbcs/CloudWorkshop_DBCS_200.md

 ### **STEP 1**:  Start the on-premise Oracle Database

--   From the VNC Session desktop, locate and double-click on the **StartDB** icon**.**
+-   From the VNC Session desktop, locate and double-click on the **StartDB** icon.

 	![](images/200/image2.png)

 -   It will take a minute for the Database to fully start.
-Once started, the Log Window will automatically close.
+Once the Database has succesfully started, the Log Window will automatically close.

 ### **STEP 2**:  Open a **DBA Navigator** connection to the on-premise database

--   From the VNC Session desktop, locate and double-click on the **SQL Developer** icon. **NOTE: The first time SQL Developer is brought up; it may take some time to instantiate.**
+-   From the VNC Session desktop, locate and double-click on the **SQL Developer** icon. ***NOTE***: The first time SQL Developer is brought up; it may take some time to instantiate.

 	![](images/200/image3.png)